-TECH engaged Quantum Management Consulting and Assurance ('Quantum Assurance'), with the approval of the ERA, to perform an audit and review of TECH's electricity supply services, to comply with the licensing requirements of the ERA.
-This audit and review covers the period from 1 November 2018 to 30 June 2022.
+GPPL engaged Quantum Management Consulting and Assurance ('Quantum Assurance'), with the approval of the ERA, to perform an audit and review of GPPL's electricity supply services, to comply with the licensing requirements of the ERA.

 The audit and review approach is based on the compliance obligations set out in the Licence, applicable legislation, regulatory guidelines (Electricity Compliance Reporting Manual - February 2022 and previous versions June 2020 and July 2018) and the 2019 Audit and Review Guidelines: Electricity and Gas Licences.